syncfusion-content/blazor-docs/blazor/timeline/items.md

 ---
 layout: post
 title: Items in Blazor Timeline Component | Syncfusion
-description: Checkout and learn about Items with Blazor Timeline component and more details.
+description: Checkout and learn here all about items and how to configure action items in Syncfusion Timeline component and much more.
 platform: Blazor
 control: Timeline
 documentation: ug